-Past work has found a strong, negative correlation between wealth and domestic violence (Weede, 1981; Larsen et al., 2021).35 Bhalotra et al. (2021) also argue that reducing either male or female employment can lead to increases in domestic violence.
-This pattern suggests that the baseline results could be driven simply by increases in household income that result from gains in female labor productivity.36 There are several reasons, however, why it is unlikely that the main results are driven by income effects.
-First, if overall income drove the finding, we would expect a similar, negative effect of both female and non-female labor productivity on domestic violence.
+Past work has found a strong, negative correlation between wealth and domestic violence (Weede, 1981; Larsen et al., 2021).
+Bhalotra et al. (2021) also argue that reducing either male or female employment can lead to increases in domestic violence due to economic stress.
+This pattern suggests that the baseline results could be driven simply by increases in household income that result from gains in female labor productivity.
+However, three results make it unlikely that the main effect is driven by an income-related channel.
+First, if overall income drove the finding, we would expect a similar, negative effect of both female and nonfemale labor productivity on domestic violence.
 If anything, however, I find a positive and insignificant effect of non-female labor productivity on the level of domestic violence.
 The fact that the effect of the female-specific labor productivity shock is in the very left-tail of the distribution of the effects of 1000 placebo labor productivity shocks (Figure 3) is further indication that the main effect is not operating through increases in household income.